SkymindIO/skil-python/README.md

 ## Python client for Skymind's intelligence layer (SKIL)

 SKIL is an end-to-end deep learning platform.
 Think of it as a unified front-end for your deep learning training and deployment process.
 SKIL supports many popular deep learning libraries, such as Keras, TensorFlow and Deeplearning4J.
-SKIL increases time-to-value of your AI applications by closing the common gap between experiments and production - bringing models to production fast and keeping them there. acting as middleware for all your AI applications.
-SKIL effectively acts as middleware for your AI applications and solves a range of common _production_ problems of, namely:
+SKIL increases time-to-value of your AI applications by closing the common gap between experiments and production - bringing models to production fast and keeping them there.
+SKIL effectively acts as middleware for your AI applications and solves a range of common _production_ problems, namely:

-- Install and run anywhere: SKIL integrates with your current cloud provider, custom on-premise solutions and hybrid architectures.
+- _Install and run anywhere_: SKIL integrates with your current cloud provider, custom on-premise solutions and hybrid architectures.
-- Easy distributed training on Spark: Bring your Keras or TensorFlow model and train it on Apache Spark without any overhead.
-We support a wide variety of distributed data sources and other vital parts of your production stack.
+- _Easy distributed training on Spark_: Bring your Keras or TensorFlow model and train it on Apache Spark without any overhead.
+We support a wide variety of distributed storage and compute resources and can handle all components of your production stack.
-- Seamless deployment process:  With SKIL, your company's machine learning product lifecycle can be as quick as your data scientist’s experimentation cycle.
+- _Seamless deployment process_:  With SKIL, your company's machine learning product lifecycle can be as quick as your data scientist’s experimentation cycle.
 If you set up a SKIL experiment, model deployment is already accounted for, and makes product integration of deep learning models into a production-grade model server simple - batteries included.
-- Built-in reproducibility and compliance: What model and data did you use?
+- _Built-in reproducibility and compliance_: What model and data did you use?
 Which pre-processing steps were done?
-Who carried out the experiment?
 What library versions were used?
 Which hardware was utilized?
 SKIL keeps track of all this information for you.
-- Model organisation and versioning: SKIL makes it easy to keep your various experiments organised, without interfering with your workflow.
+- _Model organisation and versioning_: SKIL makes it easy to keep your various experiments organised, without interfering with your workflow.
 Your models are versioned and can be updated at any point.
-- Keep working as you're used to: SKIL does not impose an entirely new workflow on you or force you into a UI, just stay right where you are.
+- _Keep working as you're used to_: SKIL does not impose an entirely new workflow on you, just stay right where you are.
 Happy with your experiment and want to deploy it?
 Tell SKIL to deploy a service.
 Your prototype works and you want to scale out training with Spark?
 Tell SKIL to run a training job.
+You have a great model, but massive amounts of data for inference that your model can't process quickly enough?
+Tell SKIL to run an inference job on Spark.

 ## Installation